All Episodes

 You don't want a relationship to be your happiness, marriage, any of that.

-You want to go over.
+You want to go everywhere.

 You want to have it all.

-You want to be a corporate success, you want to be an entrepreneurial success.
+You want to be a corporate success.

 I thought that was its mistake from the get-go.

-And you can't deny it, that's what she did.
+And you can't deny it.

 She met her husband at school.

-Now why?
+Now, why?

-Why would she give up this rosy unique independent future and marry some smooth talker from Little Rock?
+Why would she give up this rosy, unique, independent future and marry some smooth talker from Little Rock?

-She's going to Smith or Wellesley, rather, and Yale.
+She went to Smith or Wellesley, rather, and Yale.

-Her circle of friends was that uh Ivy League bunch, and they were all being trained for lives in government.
+Her circle of friends was that Ivy League bunch, and they were all being trained for lives in government.

 That's what the Ivy League is.